Pythonaire/BackupImages/README.md

 ## How to to use

-1) To get the flask running, get a self signed certificate or use your own (or remove ssl_context in main.py):
+1) To get the flask running, geerate a self signed certificate, use your own or remove ssl_context in flask definition main.py (without ssl http is needed instead of https):
 ````
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ````
 Store that certificate inside the static folder.
 2) Make sure "paramiko", "flask" and "psutil" are installed
 ````
 sudo pip install -r requirements.txt"
 ````
 3) Make sure "netcat" and "gzip" are installed on the backup hosts and the backup client.
 ````
 sudo apt install netcat gzip
 ````

-4) Make sure, the user on the backup host and on the client side has the permission to execute netcat, dd and gzip, for example create a "backup_user"
+4) Make sure, the user on the backup host and on the client side has the permission to execute netcat, dd and gzip, for example create a "backup_user" and use:
 ````
 echo "<the user> ALL=(ALL) NOPASSWD: /bin/dd, /bin/nc" | sudo tee /etc/sudoers.d/<the user>
 ````